AaronRuizMoraUK/DirectX12-Resources-Cheatsheet/README.md

 # DirectX12 Resources Cheatsheet

-Table with the most common States for DirectX 12 Resources, with their respectives Resource Views, Shader data structures and register types.
+Table with the most common States for DirectX 12 Resources, with their respective Resource Views, Shader data structures and register types.

 <!--
 <table>